ids-s1-21/project-The_mathematicians/data/README.md

-# athlete_events_selected.csv
+# athlete_events_filtered.csv

-The data analysed by the project is `athlete_events_selected.csv` which is drawn from the source data `athlete_events.csv`.
+The data analysed by the project is `athlete_events_filtered.csv` which is drawn from the source data `athlete_events.csv`.

 ## Format and variables

-A csv file with 1029 observational units and 16 variables.
+A csv file with 1029 observational units and 15 variables.

 - `ID`: Unique ID for each athlete.
 - `Name`: The name of the athlete.